Kilstett

 Kilstett is a commune in the Bas-Rhin department in Grand Est in north-eastern France.

-Its inhabitants are known as Kilstettois.

 Geography

 Kilstett is positioned about fifteen kilometres (nine miles) to the north of Strasbourg.

 It has its own stop on the little railway line that connects Strasbourg with the German frontier town of Lauterbourg, and is approximately three kilometres (two miles) to the east of Junction 50 on the Autoroute A35, which is the principal north-south highway in Alsace.

+Population

+Its inhabitants are known as Kilstettois in French.

 Infrastructures and shops

 Kilstett has a match shop, bakeries, a Crédit Mutuel bank and a pub called A l'Arbre Vert.

 History

 In January 1945, a German counter-offensive intended to reconquer Strasbourg was stopped at the Battle of Kilstett.